-At Farmdrop, we appreciate that food is one of the biggest contributors to greenhouse gas emissions, which is the major cause of climate change.
-But we believe that socially responsible businesses can avert an oncoming environmental crisis by implementing new solutions that set the standard for the industry.
+We all know that food is one of the biggest contributors to greenhouse gas emissions, which is the major cause of climate change.
+But we believe that socially responsible businesses can put us onto a more sustainable path by implementing new solutions that set the standard for the industry.
 That’s why at Farmdrop we’ve built a service around five key pillars that we believe are critical to a more environmentally-friendly food system.
-From better animal welfare to zero-emission deliveries to fair pay for farmers, no other online supermarket gives you all of this.
+Here is a reminder of the progess you’re helping to make happen by shopping at Farmdrop.

 Farmdrop’s Founder, Ben Pugh, with organic farmer, Rowie Meers

 We offer the best payment terms for farmers so they can use the most sustainable methods.
 A better food system is one where the people who make our food receive the lion’s share of profits when it’s sold.
-Fairer payment terms gives farmers and other food producers the resources to conserve their land and look after their animals responsibly.
-That’s why Farmdrop pays its fresh and local food suppliers roughly double what they would receive from a supermarket.
+Better payment terms gives farmers and other food producers the resources to conserve their land and look after their animals responsibly.

 2. Put animals first